Lock and Roll Slot Machine

 For example, should you line up the Red 7 symbols on Reels 2 and 3, it may be tempting to shoot for the third Red 7 on Reel 1.
 But as the chart shows, you’ll have less than a 1 percent chance of landing it, with only 1 spot among 128 available.

 Another way to approach strategy for a game like Lock and Roll is to create an extensive table listing every possible scenario, along with the most mathematically optimal decision.

-Thankfully, this heroic task was no match for famed casino game theorist Michael Shackleford, who used his Wizard of Odds page to devise this comprehensive basic strategy chart for Lock and Roll.
+Thankfully, this heroic task was no match for famed casino game theorist Michael Shackleford, who devised a comprehensive basic strategy chart for Lock and Roll.